- Written by Terry Turner

 No one wants to pay taxes, but there truly is something we call a silent partner with your 401(k) in retirement – and that's the IRS.

-People don't always understand that all that money they built up in their 401(k) is going to be taxable, but indexed universal life insurance is an option to reduce taxes on your 401(k) savings.
+People don't always understand that all that money they built up in their 401(k) is most likely going to be taxable, but indexed universal life insurance has very interesting tax advantaged benefits that should be considered as part of your financial plan.

 Sign up for our newsletter for our latest retirement planning guides, tips and more!